Cantiaci

-The Cantiaci or Cantii were an Iron Age Celtic people living in Britain before the Roman conquest, and gave their name to a civitas of Roman Britain.
+The Cantiaci or Cantii were an Iron Age Celtic people living in Britain before the Roman conquest who gave their name to a civitas of Roman Britain.
 They lived in the area now called Kent, in south-eastern England.
 Their capital was Durovernum Cantiacorum, now Canterbury.

 They were bordered by the Regni to the west, and the Catuvellauni to the north.

 Julius Caesar landed in Cantium in 55 and 54 BCE, the first Roman expeditions to Britain.
 He recounts in his De Bello Gallico v.
 14:

 Ex his omnibus longe sunt humanissimi qui Cantium incolunt, quae regio est maritima omnis, neque multum a Gallica differunt consuetudine.

 Of all these [British tribes], by far the most civilised are they who dwell in Kent, which is entirely a maritime region, and who differ but little from the Gauls in their customs.

 Rulers

 Pre-Roman Iron Age

 Julius Caesar named five Celtic tribes inhabiting the land that would become the "heartland of the Catuvellauni": the Ancalites, the Bibroci, the Cassi, the Cenimagni, and the Segontiaci, each with their own "king" or chieftain.
 He found their way of life to be very similar to their cousins in Gaul with whom they were close – the invasion of Britain may have been triggered by the Britons' supply of arms to the Gauls, who were being subjugated by the Romans.

 Caesar mentions four kings, Segovax, Carvilius, Cingetorix, and Taximagulus, who held power in Cantium at the time of his second expedition in 54 BCE.
 The British leader Cassivellaunus, besieged in his stronghold north of the Thames, sent a message to these four kings to attack the Roman naval camp as a distraction.
 The attack failed, a chieftain called Lugotorix was captured, and Cassivellaunus was forced to seek terms.

 In the century between Caesar's expeditions and the conquest under Claudius (starting in 43 CE), kings in Britain began to issue coins stamped with their names.
 The following kings of the Cantiaci are known: